 Flooding, whether it is the result of a storm surge or a broken water pipe, can be a dangerous situation.
 Know how to remain safe while the condition is being corrected.

 Why Choose Aer Industries for Equipment Needs

 The right equipment when you need it is what gets the job done.
 Cleaning up from a flood can be a time-consuming job, and you want it done right.
-At Aer Industries, we have the air movers, commercial dehumidifiers and scrubbers you need to ensure a top-quality job every time.
-Our commercial air movers have the capacity you need to tackle the big jobs.
+At Aer Industries, we have the air movers, commercial dehumidifiers, and scrubbers you need to ensure a top-quality job every time.
+Our industrial air movers with high capacity indispensable for tackling the big jobs.

 If your job is property restoration, Aer Industries understands your industry and can supply the commercial restoration equipment you need to tackle the remnants of urban flooding.
 From LGR dehumidifiers to commercial air movers, Aer Industries will help you remove the water and any airborne contaminants or odors, and get your customer’s property up and running again as quickly as possible.